oslabs-beta/moat/README.md

 ## Command Line Setup
 1. Install AWS CLI and Configure AWS Credentials
-   - After AWS CLI is installed: Go to AWS account > security credentials > access keys > create new access key
+   - After AWS CLI is installed, go to AWS account > security credentials > access keys > create new access key
    - Create IAM Role with administration access and make sure all services and users have been assigned to use this Role
    - Run the command aws configure and enter AWS credentials (If running into permissions issues you can use the root users credentials to configure AWS but this is NOT recommended and is VERY unsecure)
 2. Install and setup kubectl (Kubernetes Command Line Tool)